floodlight-sports/floodlight/docs/source/compendium/2_design.rst

     For example, event-related information comes in various scopes and shapes, and is handled via columns within the :doc:`Events <../modules/core/events>` objects ``DataFrame``.
 You can put anything you like into these ``DataFrame``\s, and there is no limitation on column names.
 However, there are two *essential columns* ("eID" and "gameclock") that are the absolute minimum to describe and locate events (hard constraints), and are necessary for construction.

-    Now to handle event properties beyond those two descriptors, we do not enforce any definitions or mappings.
+    To handle event properties beyond those two descriptors, we do not enforce any definitions or mappings.
 Instead, we provide a short list of *protected columns* that are unambiguous to standardize, such as "at_x" and "at_y" to include event locations.
 You may use the object as you like, but any method that requires this information then checks if the respective column names are available, and throws and error if not (soft constraints).

 5. **Sensible Defaults**